- Benefits and welfare rights

 Q: How to contact the benefits service

-A: We are open to the public every weekday between 9am and 5pm.
+A: We are open to the public Monday, Tuesday, Thursday and Friday between 9am and 5pm.
 An appointment system is in operation.